Velo Tutorial: Payment Provider Service Plugin

 Here are some guidelines for writing your code:

-The code in this file defines a function named getConfig() that returns an object containing the values used to display information about your extension in 3 different locations on your site:
+The code in this file defines a function named getConfig() that returns an object containing the values used to display information about your plugin in 3 different locations on your site:

 1. The Connect page where you connect a payment provider to your site.